-The 5th most viewed post this year was a book review.
+The 5th most viewed post of 2017 was a book review.
 I think I was first attracted to this book by the title; it reminded me of one of my favorite movies, Driving Miss Daisy starring the late Jessica Tandy, Morgan Freeman, and Dan Aykroyd.

 The plots are quite different but both stories are about an older woman and illustrated many of the same themes-family, friends, relationships, aging, illness, disability, and death.
 They both show how people do or don’t live life to the fullest.